Grain Inspection, Packers and Stockyards Administration, USDA.

 |Pacific Northwest Barge||2,267.96|

-The change in supervision fees would increase the average current fee rate by approximately 0.3 cent per metric ton.
+The proposed change in supervision fees will increase the average current fee rate by approximately 0.3 cent per metric ton.
 This additional increase should minimally affect the amount an applicant (grain industry) pays for service.

 Executive Orders 12866 and 12988

 This proposed rule has been determined to be non-significant for the purposes of Executive Order 12866 and therefore has not been reviewed by the OMB.
 This proposed rule has been reviewed under Executive Order 12988, Civil Justice Reform.
 This action is not intended to have a retroactive effect.
 The USGSA provides in Sec.
 87g that no subdivision may require or impose any requirements or restrictions concerning the inspection, weighing, or description of grain under the Act.
 Otherwise, this proposed rule will not preempt any State or local laws, regulations, or policies unless they present irreconcilable conflict with this proposed rule.
 There are no administrative procedures that must be exhausted prior to any judicial challenge to the provisions of this proposed rule.

 Paperwork Reduction Act and Government Paperwork Elimination Act